kbraziun/tues-pm-functional/README.txt

 Kristin Braziunas
 braziunas@wisc.edu

+Note: can also add citation and license information here.
+See link to open licenses and creative commons licenses.

+Make sure to also cite the packages used with citation() in R and note R version used.

 Initial work done on June 21, 2016.

 This set of analyses expects to have a directory of data sibling but not within it.
 This is because many of the data files are too large to include in the repository.